Heron Bros Ltd receives exceptional scores for its Forthriver Innovation Factory project

 - At the project outset, in partnership with the local crime prevention officer, a crime prevention plan was prepared and implemented for safety in design, construction and operation of the innovation centre.

-- Competitive league scoring tables with other sites on safety and Considerate Constructors Scheme scores.
+- Competitive league scoring tables with other sites on safety.

 - The appointment of a project skills co-ordinator to implement a project-specific employment and skills plan.

 - Work Smart employability campaign (company-wide) which has resulted in a substantial contribution towards encouraging new people into the industry.